germal/OpenCVB/README.md

 Most of the above cameras have an IMU (Inertial Measurement Unit.)
-The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as the Intel D435i camera.
+The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as the Intel cameras.
 All the cameras use USB 3 to provide data to the host platform.
+A comparison of each camera is provided in Addendum 1.

 The Objective
 =============

 The objective is to solve many small computer vision problems and do so in a way that enables any of the solutions to be reused.
-The resulting toolkit can solve bigger and more important problems.
+The result is a valuable toolkit for solving ever bigger and more important problems.
+The philosophy behind this approach is that human vision is built on many trivially different approaches.
+Only the combined effort of many small results in understanding.

 OpenCVB is targeting only cameras that produce depth and color.
 These newer cameras have prompted a review of existing vision algorithms to see how they can